Course start: 25.04.2017, 15:00-16:30, Multimedia-Hörsaal (3703 - 023)

 - Any time period (if exists) when you would preferably present.

 We will try to take the following criteria into account when assigning papers to students:

 - Papers will be assigned to students as soon as possible according to the first come first served policy.

-- The exact presentation date will be definitely fixed as soon as 2 papers about a same topic has been attributed.
+- The exact presentation date will be fixed as soon as 2 papers about the same topic has been assigned.

-- Presentations about a same topic should take place the same day.
+- Presentations about the same topic should take place the same day.

 Available Topic Papers

 Below are the papers to be chosen and presented, grouped by topic.